ISO Auditing

 What Really Matters

-What matters is whether your internal auditor training is effective and internal auditors are competent.
+Whether your internal auditor training is effective and internal auditors are competent matters.
 Certificates make pretty training records to post on the wall of your cubicle.
-Competent internal auditors identify quality issues before you receive an FDA 483, or a nonconformity from your certification body.
+Competent internal auditors identify quality issues before you receive an FDA 483 or a nonconformity from your certification body.
 Competent auditors also add value by identifying ways to make processes more efficient and opportunities to save money.
-If you are looking for a qualified trainer to provide formal training, in a public venue or in-house, please visit the following webpage: http://bit.ly/Lead-Auditor-Course.
+If you are looking for a qualified trainer to provide formal training in a public venue or in-house, please visit the following webpage: http://bit.ly/Lead-Auditor-Course.

 5 Criteria for a Certified Internal Auditor Program Read More »